 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-An affix added to the end of a word or stem, serving to form a new word or functioning as an inflectional ending, such as -ness in gentleness, -ing in walking, or -s in sits.
+- noun An affix added to the end of a word or stem, serving to form a new word or functioning as an inflectional ending, such as -ness in gentleness, -ing in walking, or -s in sits.

-- v.
-To add as a suffix.
+- transitive verb To add as a suffix.

 - To attach at the end: specifically used of adding or annexing a letter or syllable, a suffix.

-- n.
-In. grammar, a letter or syllable added or annexed to the end of a word or to a verbal root or stem; a formative element, consisting of one or more letters, added to a primitive word to make a derivative; a postfix; a terminal formative, as the -th of length, the -d of loved, the -ly of godly, the -ly of badly, etc.
+- noun In. grammar, a letter or syllable added or annexed to the end of a word or to a verbal root or stem; a formative element, consisting of one or more letters, added to a primitive word to make a derivative; a postfix; a terminal formative, as the -th of length, the -d of loved, the -ly of godly, the -ly of badly, etc.

-- v. attach a suffix to
+- verb attach a suffix to

 Etymologies